orkestral/super/README.md

     license: "asjdh-efddff734-sdsdf834-233272", // Valid license to use Superchats
     welcomeScreen: true, // Show or hide welcome in terminal
     retries: 3, // Number of connection attempts
-    connectTest: 10_000, // Number of seconds to check internet connection
+    connectTest: 10_000, // Number of milliseconds to check internet connection
     logQr: true // Logs QR automatically in terminal },
   (base64QR, asciiQR) => {